Major Essential Functions:

 - Mandt Training

-Work Environment: Residential setting with normal lighting levels, temperature, air quality, ventilation and noise levels.
+Work Environment: General office environment with normal lighting levels, temperature, air quality, ventilation, and noise levels.
+Community settings (jail, court, home, workplaces, shelters, streets) and other locations with environment as determined by occupants.